OSEOK – Federation of the Building Contractors Associations of Cyprus

 and generally all those issues that evolve out of the regulations and legalities that govern a construction project in Cyprus and Europe.

-The Board of Directors and all of the Member Contractors of CY/OSEOK have already had the pleasure of successfully hosting in Cyprus the FIEC Congress in 2010 and we all look forward to hosting the FIEC Conference and Annual General Assembly again in Limassol this May.
+The Board of Directors and all of the Member Contractors of CY/OSEOK have already had the pleasure of successfully hosting in Cyprus the FIEC Congress in 2010 and we all look forward to hosting the FIEC Conference and Annual General Assembly again in Limassol in May 2022.

 FIEC – European Construction Industry Federation